 However, in recent history, the hairstyle is believed to have emerged from African culture.
 Maasai warriors in Kenya would have dreadlocks and the hairstyle became very popular among Rastafarians.

 In the 1990s and 2000s, the popularity of dreadlocks among subcultures of white Europeans came up against criticism that they were appropriating African culture.
-Similarly, white people wearing cornrows, another African hairstyle, have been criticized.
+Similarly, white people wearing cornrows (although, not french braids), another African hairstyle, have been criticized.